 My relationship with the Monkeys, however, have changed throughout the years.
 Even though I’ve become more interested in other things while they’ve taken a more glamorous rock’n roll side, that didn’t mean I wouldn’t go back to a song or two to enjoy my teenage hits or a new single or two, which kind of made me excited for this new album, especially after Everything You’ve come to Expect by The Last Shadow Puppets.
 Tranquility Base Hotel & Casino, however, disappoints.

-The first thing you can tell about the record is that is not an album by the Arctic Monkeys, but Alex Turner himself.
+The first thing you can tell about the record is that is not an album by the Arctic Monkeys, but one by Alex Turner.
 There are no melodies, no rhythm, no riffs or anything.
-The band plays on the background with no characteristics at all while Alex Turner delivers one of the most ridiculous, pretentious and boring melodies that have nothing to do with the Monkeys or his side project with Kane.
+The band plays on the background with no characteristics at all while Alex Turner delivers one of the most ridiculous, pretentious and boring melodies that has nothing to do with the Monkeys or his side project with Kane.
 In fact, Tranquility Base Hotel & Casino seems like the type of music that would be playing on the elevator of such facility.

 For trying to pursue something calmer and more personal with jazz influences, psychedelia and pop-rock from the 60s, Alex Turner jeopardizes the whole record by closing himself on his own shell and leaves the band behind.
 The other members themselves have said that the new record is all Turner’s material and it was so different from anything they’ve done before that they didn’t really know what to do with it.
 As a result, Turner exploits his references in a very singular way, saying nonsense things like “So who you gonna call?
 The martini police baby that isn’t how they look tonight” or “They’ve got a film up on the wall and it’s dark enough to dance.
 What do you mean you’ve never seen Blade Runner?”.